samuelxyz/layouts/README.md

   ' / p w z  f d g j q
 ```

-This layout is a mod of [the rolll layout by Semi](https://semilin.github.io/other_layouts.html#org017c395), and was developed in collaboration with Discord user `<3#6669` and trialyzer.
+This layout is a mod of [the rolll layout by Semi](https://semilin.github.io/other_layouts.html#org017c395), and was developed in collaboration with [<3](https://github.com/mindhatch) and trialyzer.
 It introduces angle mod and reduces same-finger and lateral-stretch frequency compared to the original rolll layout.

 Rollla is designed for a row-staggered board with angle mod.
 Preferably, the right thumb should be used for space.
 Notable characteristics:
 - Low dsfb (better than vanilla semimak) and fairly low sfb.